guites/guilhermegarcia.dev/content/blog/install-arch/index.md

     - ran `reflector --verbose --latest 5 --sort rate --save /etc/pacman.d/mirrorlist`
     - retry the downloads with `pacstrap -K /mnt base linux linux-firmware` with speeds closer to 2Mib/s
 12. Install vim with `packmang -S vim`.
-13. Generated an fstab file
+13. Generated an fstab file.
-14. Changed root to the new system
+14. Changed root to the new system.
-15. Set the timezone
+15. Set the timezone.
-16. Set the localization
+16. Set the localization.

     - Uncommented `en_US.UTF-8 UTF-8` and `pt_BR.UTF-8 UTF-8` lines
     - ran `locale-gen`
     - created `/etc/locale.conf` with `LANG=en_US.UTF-8`.
     - persist keyboard layout by creating `/etc/vconsole.conf` with `KEYMAP=br-abnt2`
-17. Set the hostname with `echo whitearchie > /etc/hostname`
+17. Set the hostname with `echo whitearchie > /etc/hostname`.
-18. Set the hostname in the /etc/hosts file
+18. Set the hostname in the /etc/hosts file.

         127.0.0.1 localhost
         ::1       localhost
         127.0.0.1 whitearchie.localdomain whitearchie
-19. Complete the networkconfiguration by installing `NetworkManager` with `pacman -S networkmanager` and `systemctl enable NetworkManager`.
+19. Complete the network configuration by installing `NetworkManager` with `pacman -S networkmanager` and `systemctl enable NetworkManager`.
 20. Set the root password with `passwd`.
-21. Configure the bootloader (assuming we are a non UEFI install, or MBR:
+21. Configure the bootloader (assuming we are a non UEFI install, or MBR):

     - run `pacman -S grub`
     - run `grub-install --target=i386-pc /dev/sda`